TainYanTun/APIQ-interactive-quiz/README.md

 2.  **Configure environment variables:**

-    Create a `.env` file in the root of the project based on `.env.sample` and fill in your database credentials:
+    Create a `.env` file in the root of the project based on `.env.sample` and fill in your database and Redis credentials:

     ```env
     DB_HOST=localhost
     DB_USER=your_mysql_user
     DB_PASSWORD=your_mysql_password
     DB_DATABASE=quiz_app

+    REDIS_HOST=localhost
+    REDIS_PORT=6379
+    REDIS_PASSWORD=your_redis_password # Optional, if your Redis requires a password
     ```

 3.  **Run database migrations:**